 These responses help confirm there is a demonstrated need for functional skills training on how to apply creativity and innovation to the job.
 Creativity is a broad topic which by definition has many uses.
-The workforce is looking for skills training in order to harness this broad topic and direct it towards something useful.
+Australian management is looking for skills training in order to harness this broad topic and direct it towards something useful.

-Though the Australian workforce has a broad definition of creativity, the fact that they did not choose artistic skills when asked what creative skills they would like to develop supports the theme that the workforce desires more functional creative training vice artistic creative training.
+Though Australian management has a broad definition of creativity, the fact that they did not choose artistic skills when asked what creative skills they would like to develop supports the theme that the workforce desires more functional creative training vice artistic creative training.

-3 Innovation and Creativity in the Workplace
+3 Innovation and Creativity in the Workplace C

 The scene is set.
 Australians closely associate creative leadership with other leadership ideals and see successful business leaders as public figures who are both highly creative and who lead creatively.
-But the workforce limits the role of the creative leader, avoiding critical business management aspects like increasing efficiencies through decreasing costs.
-Paradoxically, the workforce refuses to limit the definition of creativity, seeing it both as a personal, artistic endeavour and as a functional, problem solving skill.
-These differences lead us to believe that the workforce is looking for greater functional skills training and an environment where they can harness and apply creativity at work.
+But Australian management limits the role of the creative leader, avoiding critical business management aspects like increasing efficiencies through decreasing costs.
+Paradoxically, management refuses to limit the definition of creativity, seeing it both as a personal, artistic endeavour and as a functional, problem solving skill.
+These differences lead us to believe that managers are looking for greater functional skills training and an environment where they can harness and apply creativity at work.

-The next section examines how the workforce experiences creativity and innovation in the workplace and what makes organisations creative and innovative.
+The next section examines how managers experience creativity and innovation in the workplace and what makes organisations creative and innovative.
 Through this we expect to test our existing theory and build a better picture of the sophistication and design of creative development programmes that currently exist.
 Additionally we hope to identify the reach of existing programmes through different levels of management and where there are gaps that may need to be filled.